nspheric/sub-libc/README.md

-for example, the handbook of floating point math functions introduce `sin` with a range reduction algorithm that leads to 4 branches which in a production system if you care about performance you cant have so many branches if you want to have good throughput
+for example, the handbook of floating point math functions introduce `sin` with a range reduction algorithm that leads to 4 branches which in a production system if you care about performance/throughput is not acceptable.

 and most double precision math functions are implemented with double double arithmetic.